Nuclear Receptor Mechanism in the Brain

 Connecting individual genes to specific behaviors is challenging, especially in mammalian model organisms.
 We study innate, sex-variable, social behaviors that are modulated by steroid hormones.
 We are inspired by the rich history of behavioral genetics in worms and flies, comparative studies of morphological traits, and extensive prior dissection of “the social behavior network” in rodents.
 We explore how hormone receptor target genes contribute to the development and function of pathways that regulate aggression, sexual behavior, parenting and pair-bonding.

-Expression pattern of Avpr1a in a P5 prairie vole brain
+Expression pattern of Avpr1a in a prairie vole pup brain

 Hormonal Modulation of Brain Health and Disease